adityagrewal/rwu-rs/README.md

 Hochschule Ravensburg-Weingarten.

-This repository evaluates how good Rust's support for microcontroller development actually is in practice, by implementing the same six peripheral demos — **LED, switch, UART, ADC, DAC, PWM** — on three boards with very different levels of Rust ecosystem maturity, then comparing the experience across them.
+This repository evaluates how good Rust's support for microcontroller development actually is in practice, by implementing the same six peripheral demos, **LED, switch, UART, ADC, DAC, PWM**, on three boards with very different levels of Rust ecosystem maturity, then comparing the experience across them.

 The full write-up, including the reasoning behind every board- and pin-level decision, is in